 How To Help Your Dog Lose Weight

 One of the most important things to manage in a dog’s life is their weight.
 An overweight dog may seem happy, but they could be much happier if they were healthier.
 Canine obesity puts your dog is at risk of developing illness and diseases that can increase the chance of injury.
-Although a small amount of dogs suffer from thyroid issues, the common issue with weight and dogs, is the result of overfeeding.
+Although a small number of dogs suffer from thyroid issues, the common issue with weight and dogs is the result of overfeeding.
 Getting your dog on a proper regimen and food timeline will help them stay at their leanest and healthiest.

 Your first step should be to get to a vet, determine what weight they are, and what their ideal weight should be.
 This allows you to get a professional opinion from an expert who can help get you and your dog on the right track.
 They should be able to pick up on where the weight is stored, what’s causing the weight gain, and how you can help your dog shed a few pounds.